 Structuring a company is a crucial step, based on the choice of legal form and the drafting of bylaws.
 These decisions determine governance, taxation and relations between associates.

-• Drafting tailored articles of association: Articles of association define the company’s internal rules, such as the distribution of capital, the powers of directors, and decision-making procedures.
-A lawyer guarantees their conformity and avoids ambiguities likely to generate conflicts.
+- Tailor-made Articles of Association: The Articles of Association define the company’s internal rules, such as the distribution of capital, the powers of directors and decision-making procedures.
+A lawyer can ensure compliance and avoid ambiguities that could lead to disputes.

 💡 Legal advice: Specialized support from the outset helps to structure your business according to your specific needs and in compliance with current regulations.